elightup/slim-seo/README.md

 Schema is a way that describes structured data for search engines.
 Based on the data provided, search engines can show the content in the search results page in a more appealing way.

-Slim SEO automatically adds the some structured data to the website via JSON-LD which makes your website more SEO-friendly.
+Slim SEO automatically adds structured data to the website via JSON-LD which makes your website more SEO-friendly.
 Not only schemas are created by the plugin, there are also meaningful connections between them.
 For example, an article (single post) is the main entity of the current webpage.
 Slim SEO does that all without any configuration.

 ### 5. [Auto Redirection](https://wpslimseo.com/docs/auto-redirection/)